lukemorton/rui/README.md

 HTML and CSS so much so that it not only minifies CSS but also your HTML, including class names.

+## The Style Sheet

+With both the beauty and power of ruby large scale frontend becomes easier to manage.
+Sass and Less are scrambling to implement programming language features that ruby has always had.

 ``` ruby
 Style::Sheet.new(:blog_post) do |s|
   article do